Workshops at a public venue

 You will only finally book a course when you are happy with the course description I’ll give you.
 A range of materials and hot and cold drinks will be included in the course fee.

-The specific price will depend on what kind of thing we settle on.
-But to give you an idea, calculate that you will pay £100 if you are coming alone for a 6h day (including a break), £60 each if you bring a friend, £55 each if you bring two friends.
+The specific price will depend on what kind of thing we settle on (and what kind of materials I would have to include in the fee).
+But to give you a rough idea, you can expect to pay about £100 if you are coming alone for a 6h day (including a break), £60 each if you bring a friend, £55 each if you bring two friends.

-To give you an idea, these are some techniques that I could teach
+To give you some ideas, these are examples for techniques that I could teach

 It takes about a day to teach you how to bind so called limp leather books.
 Here the pages get sewn directly onto the covering material (leather).
 A long strip of leather can be attached to serve as closure.